Learn about Slide Show view in PowerPoint 2010 for Windows. This is the view that lets you show your slides in full-screen view to the audience.

 These icons are explained below (from left to right):

-By default, Slide Show view works in full screen mode but you can change that too, to do that access the Slide Show tab of the Ribbon, locate the Set Up group, and click the Set Up Slide Show button, highlighted in red in Figure 7.
+By default, Slide Show view works in full-screen mode, but you can change that too.
+To do so, access the Slide Show tab of the Ribbon, locate the Set Up group, and click the Set Up Slide Show button, as shown highlighted in red within Figure 7, below.

 Figure 7: Set Up Slide Show button within Set Up group

-Alternatively, you can Shift + click the Slide Show (highlighted in red in Figure 2 above) button on the Status bar.
-Either of these options brings up the Set Up Show dialog box, as shown in Figure 8.
+Alternatively, you can Shift + click the Slide Show button on the Status bar, as shown highlighted in red within Figure 2, previously on this page.
+Either of these options brings up the Set Up Show dialog box, as shown in Figure 8, below.

 Figure 8: Set Up Show dialog box

-In the Show type area, you can choose the Browsed by an individual (window) option (highlighted in red in Figure 7, above).
-Turning on this option plays your presentation in a window, as shown in Figure 9, this is the exact equivalent of Reading View.
+In the Show type area, you can choose the Browsed by an individual (window) option, as shown highlighted in red within Figure 7, above.
+Turning on this option plays your presentation in a window, as shown in Figure 9, below.
+This is the exact equivalent of Reading View.

 Figure 9: Slide Show within a window

-Also within the Set Up Show dialog box, you will find Browsed at a kiosk (full screen) option (highlighted in blue in Figure 8, above).
+Also within the Set Up Show dialog box, you will find Browsed at a kiosk (full screen) option, as shown highlighted in blue within Figure 8, above.
 Turning on this option displays the presentation in full screen mode but none of your navigation options such as a mouse click or the keyboard will let you move from one slide to another, you will have to add navigation options on your own using internal hyperlinks or Action Buttons.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.